 The results output in a default table view similar to Excel, but with more advanced features at your fingertips.
 Sorting, grouping, searching, filtering, conditional formatting, formula fields, column chooser, and split view.
 Additionally, you can transform the data in a Excel, HTML, MHT or PDF report, and consolidate the data into a chart for clearer readability.
 You can use command line to automate the process.

 When it comes to data mining and multi-dimensional analysis, an advanced and feature complete pivot table provides business users unrivaled insights into daily operations.

-Purchase the fully featured licensed version of Log Parser Lizard tool and enjoy browsing your log data.
+Purchase the fully featured licensed version of Log Parser Lizard tool (Standard or Professional edition)and enjoy browsing your log data.
 It will come with these advanced features available only in licensed version of Log Parser Lizard:

 The free version has all the features enabled for a limited period of time (15 days) but reduced set of features will be available for the rest of 30 days trial period.
 The licensed edition of the tool can be bought from our website once you are completely satisfied with working of the trial version.
 After making the payment (using PayPal, Mastercard, Visa, checks, etc) to purchase the software, you will receive the activation key and download link within 15 minutes.